 Employees who voluntarily terminate employment are not eligible.
 If the Employee's termination of employment occurred for gross misconduct, the employee and any dependents would not qualify for COBRA continuation coverage or the premium assistance.

-In addition, an individual is not eligible for the premium assistance if the individual is eligible for other group health coverage, such as through a new employer's plan or a spouse's plan (not including excepted benefits, a qualified small employer health reimbursement arrangement (QSEHRA), or a health flexible spending arrangement (FSA)), or if the individual is eligible for Medicare.
+In addition, an individual is not eligible for the premium assistance if the individual is eligible for other group health coverage, or if the individual is eligible for Medicare.